-flask_dance.contrib.facebook.make_facebook_blueprint(client_id=None,

-client_secret=None,
+flask_dance.contrib.facebook.make_facebook_blueprint(client_id=None, client_secret=None,

-scope=None, redirect_url=None, redirect_to=None, login_url=None, authorized_url=None,
+, scope=None, redirect_url=None, redirect_to=None, login_url=None, authorized_url=None,

 rerequest_declined_permissions=False,

-session_class=None, storage=None)
+session_class=None,

+storage=None,

+rule kwargs=None)

 Make a blueprint for authenticating with Facebook using OAuth 2.
 This requires a client ID and client secret from Facebook.
-You should either pass them to this constructor, or make sure that your Flask application config defines them, using the variables FACEBOOK_OAUTH_CLIENT_ID and FACEBOOK_OAUTH_CLIENT_SECRET.
+You should either pass them to this constructor, or make sure that your Flask application config defines them, using the variables FACEBOOK_OAUTH_CLIENT_ID and FACEBOOK OAUTH CLIENT SECRET.

 - client_id (str) The client ID for your application on Facebook. - client_secret (str) The client secret for your application on Facebook - scope (str, optional) comma-separated list of scopes for the OAuth token - redirect_url (str) the URL to redirect to after the authentication dance is complete - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
 The actual URL will be determined by flask.url_for() - login_url (str, optional) the URL path for the login view.
 Defaults to / facebook - authorized_url(str, optional) the URL path for the authorized view.
 Defaults to /facebook/authorized. - rerequest_declined_permissions (bool, optional) should the blueprint ask again for declined permissions.
 Defaults to False - session_class (class, optional) The class to use for creating a Requests session.
 Defaults to OAuth2Session. - storage A token storage class, or an instance of a token storage class, to use for this blueprint.
-Defaults to SessionStorage.

-flask_dance.contrib.facebook.facebook
+Defaults to SessionStorage. - rule_kwargs (dict, optional) Additional arguments that should be passed when adding the login and authorized routes.
+Defaults to None.

+flask dance.contrib.facebook.facebook